 Welcome to Carnegie Mellon University Press

-Carnegie Mellon University Press, now in its forty-fourth year of publishing, was founded by Gerald Costanzo in 1972 as Three Rivers Press.
+Carnegie Mellon University Press was founded by Gerald Costanzo in 1972 as Three Rivers Press.
 Three Rivers published chapbooks and full-length poetry collections as well as Three Rivers Poetry Journal.
 The journal appeared semi-annually from 1972-1992.
-Books under the Carnegie Mellon University Press imprint commenced in 1975 and have included titles by Pulitzer Prize winners Rita Dove, Ted Kooser, Franz Wright, Stephen Dunn, and Peter Balakian.
+Now publishing for over 45 years, books under the Carnegie Mellon University Press imprint commenced in 1975 and have included titles by Pulitzer Prize winners Rita Dove, Ted Kooser, Franz Wright, Stephen Dunn, and Peter Balakian.

 The Press publishes regional social history (titles that explore the rich history of Pittsburgh and Western Pennsylvania), art history, the performing arts (original plays and adaptations), literary analysis, education, and university history.